openrelayxyz/log-flume/README.md

-## About
-Our mission is to make ETH nodes operationally manageable.
-Flume, the log indexing service makes getting log data, simple and fast.
-It gives people access to same core functionality of proprietary services while running your own nodes.
+## About Our mission is to make ETH nodes operationally manageable.
+Flume, the
+#log indexing service makes getting log data, simple and fast.
+It gives people
+#access to same core functionality of proprietary services while running your
+#own nodes.

 ## MVP

 This repo contains an MVP based on our EtherCattle deployment infrastructure.
 It contains a basic gatsby website that will be able to connect to a running instance of flume, which is connected to a websocket endpoint.

 To build the original flume database:
 - `geth`
 - `massive eth gethLogs --fromBlock 0 --toBlock $RECENT_BLOCK_NUMBER http://localhost:8545 | gzip > logs.gz # https://github.com/NoteGio/massive`
 - `zcat logs.gz | sqliteload.py mainnet.db`

 Once database is built, compile and run the flume server, pointing at the database, and then compile and open the static javascript flume-interface example site.

+## Architecture

+Flume is designed to organize Ethereum log data to make it more accessible than a conventional Ethereum node.
+The flume server is separated into three modules:

+### The Log Feed

+The log feed pulls logs from some source, and enables other components to subscribe via Go channels.
+At present, we support three sources for logs:

+#### Null

+This isn't really a log source, but it matches the interface.
+You need a log source to start up a flume server, so if you want to start Flume without a source of logs, you can use the null log feed.

+#### Websockets

+If you're running Flume outside of an EtherCattle deployment, you probably want the websockets log feed.
+It will resume from the most recent log in the database and catch up with the network, then it will subscribe to a websocket feed for updates.
+Point this to a standard Web3 RPC Websocket provider.

+#### Kafka

+If you are running an EtherCattle deployment, you have one or more masters that feeds updates to its replicas via Kafka.
+The master can also feed event data to Flume via Kafka, and the Kafka log feed knows how to interpret that.
+Note that the logic for interpreting the log feed is fairly complicated to allow for multiple masters and chain reorgs.

+### The Indexer

+The indexer pulls from a log feed and commits to a sqlite database.
+Commits happen in large transactions whenever there's a lull in the log feed (meaning the indexer checks the log feed and doesn't find any new logs to process).
+Once the indexer is caught up with the chain, this happens every time a block comes in, but while catching up it might process several blocks worth of logs in a single transaction.

+### The Request Handler

+The request handler listens for requests on HTTP, translates RPC calls into SQL queries, and SQL results back into web3 RPC responses.
+Right now, with the limited set of RPC methods we support, the handler is implemented somewhat naively; if we add a significant number of supported RPC methods we may want to revisit.

+#### Supported RPC Methods

+* `eth_blockNumber`: The standard Web3 block number request, just like a normal Ethereum node.
+This helps with monitoring where Flume sits relative to nodes.
+* `eth_getLogs`: The standard Web3 getLogs request, just like a normal Ethereum node except running from the sqlite database rather than leveldb / ancients database.
+* `flume_erc20ByAccount`: Flume extended API to get all ERC20 tokens held by an account.
+Full details below.
+* `flume_erc20Holders`: Flume extended API to to get all holders of a given ERC20 token.
+Full details below.

+### General Design

+We considered several potential models for how to manage the index relative to other data in the EtherCattle system.
+Early on we considered having this index live with replica, populating the index and searching it within the replica process.
+There were a few problems with this approach:

+* It adds around 300 GB of disk that needed to live with replicas.
+Disk is one of the major costs of running a replica, so nearly doubling the required disk was undesirable.
+Since only a small portion of traffic would access the event log index, we don't need one copy of the event logs per replica.
+* Our snapshotting approach works well for LevelDB, but terribly for SQLite.
+AWS snapshots start up with poor performance and improve over time; with LevelDB we use an overlay systems so we can populate leveldb quickly, but SQLite is not conducive to comparable overlays.
+This makes startups much slower.

+Ruling out having a SQLite database with each replica, our next thought was to put the data into a conventional relational database such as PostgreSQL.
+Cost-wise, this was better than having a copy per replica (and we could scale read replicas to meet demand).
+But the cost of a managed database in AWS seemed a bit steep, and there were some challenges around managing the database reliably in a multi-master multi-replica setup.

+Ultimately, we decided to mirror the replica setup from EtherCattle and put log data onto its own servers.
+By pulling log data from Kafka, we can maintain the local database very efficiently, and it makes our snapshotting process easy.
+By putting Flume on separate servers we've separated our scaling needs - we can scale Flume servers when they reach a certain threshold independently of scaling our replica servers, and avoid doubling up on disk costs.

+#### Why SQLite?

+Some people are surprised when we tell them we're running a large scale production system on SQLite.
+Isn't that for embedded systems and testing?

+SQLite is actually a rock solid relational database, with performance in the same class as MySQL and PostgreSQL.
+Its shortcomings are that it is not a networked database, and can run into locking issues with multiple readers and writers.
+Since all of the data being written to Flume is a function of the peer-to-peer network, having a networked database is not especially important;
+we can keep our copies of the database sufficiently in sync simply by pulling from the Kafka feed.
+Concerns about locking with multiple readers and writers are easily handled; with just one thread for writing to the database we can use SQLite's Write Ahead Log mode, which allows us to have as many readers as we need concurrent with a single writer without any locking issues.

 ## Build